 One of the oldest construction materials, cement, has been used for thousands of years, and its basis is lime, which is mined from the earth.
 Cement is a fine-grained powder that turns into a solid material once it has been mixed with water, and due to its strength, it is ideal for construction projects.
 Today, due to environmental concerns and our global diminishing supplies of wood, cement is probably going to be used more and more in the future.

-In the past lime was heated to drive out the carbon dioxide, leaving calcium oxide which is what is used when making cement.
-Nowadays Portland cement is used by heating lime and clay together, then crushing it while adding gypsum to the mixture, which slows down the rate at which the cement hardens.
+In the past, lime was heated to drive out the carbon dioxide, leaving calcium oxide, which is used to make cement.
+Nowadays, Portland cement is used by heating lime and clay together, then crushing it while adding gypsum to the mixture, which slows down the rate at which the cement hardens.
 Ultimately this makes the cement a lot easier to use.

 Widely used in the construction industry, cement has become popular, as some homes are built entirely from concrete, as are most bridges, skyscrapers, and sidewalks in the commercial building world.
 The benefits of living in a concrete home are many, including the fact that ICF walls offer not only safety but also comfort, affordability, and performance.
 Here are some of the most compelling benefits of building concrete homes, according to statistics from the ICFA: International Committee for Future Accelerators (ICFA):